ritakenji/rita-quizapp/README.md

 <h3 id="notes">📝 Notes</h3>

-This project will be edited as time goes by.
-Part 1 was creating the website's layout using only HTML and CSS.
-Part 2 will be implementing Javascript.
-Some changes may apply from time to time!
+Part 1 of this project was creating the website's layout using only HTML and CSS.
+Part 2 was about implementing Javascript to add interactivity between elements and pages.
+Some changes may apply from time to time, as this project will be edited as time goes by to optimize functionality, design and showcase new learning outcomes!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>